Have you ever stopped to think about the differences between “AI vs Machine Learning vs Deep Learning”?

-Machine and Deep Learning are even more complex stages in which systems and machines have greater autonomy, increasing the capacity of reasoning and, consequently, of decision making.
+Machine and Deep Learning are even more complex stages in which systems and machines have greater autonomy, increasing the capacity for reasoning and, consequently, decision-making.

-As the term “deep” indicates, Deep Learning encompasses an even more complex and advanced Machine Learning.
+As the term “deep” indicates, Deep Learning encompasses even more complex and advanced Machine Learning.

 The system creates an artificial neural network from an algorithm layer, allowing it to make its own decisions without human participation.